JackDougherty/jack-site/_pages/educ308/syllabus.md

     - At least two additional sources published after my 2012 article, from our syllabus or your additional reading.

 ### Thur 5 May
-- Discuss your approach to your Final Essay on schooling-housing connections.
+- Update from Jacqueline Rabe Thomas, CT Public
 - In-class student evaluations on specific aspects of this seminar that helped you to learn.
+- Discuss your approach to your Final Essay on connecting schooling and housing, past and present.